 - We advise you to exercise a high degree of caution in the region bordering Kosovo, including adjacent areas of southern Serbia, because of the possibility of civil unrest and inter-ethnic violence.

-- Australia has a Consulate in Skopje headed by an Honorary Consul which provides limited consular assistance.
+- Australia has a Consulate in Skopje which provides limited consular assistance.
 The Australian Embassy in Serbia provides full consular assistance to Australians in the former Yugoslav Republic of Macedonia.

 - Be a smart traveller.
 Before heading overseas: